-Building principals will review the complete recertification packet (see the form Renewal of Certification Form for contents of the packet) to determine if the educator met the recertification requirements.
+Building principals will review the complete recertification packet (see the Renewal of Certification Form for contents of the packet) to determine if the educator met the recertification requirements.
 Administrators will notify educators who have not met the requirements under the Professional Development Master Plan by April 15, and identify what has to be done for subsequent approval by April 30.
-A written request for an appeal, including the specific decision being appealed, must be filed with the Director of Curriculum, Instruction, and Assessment by April 30.
-The Director of Curriculum, Instruction, and Assessment will meet with the educator to view the evidence and notify the educator of the appeal decision by May 15.
-The decision of the Director of CIA is final.
+A written request for an appeal, including the specific decision being appealed, must be filed with the Assistant Superintendent by April 30.
+The Assistant Superintendent will meet with the educator to view the evidence and notify the educator of the appeal decision by May 15.
+The decision of the Assistant Superintendent is final.

-5.2 Completing the Renewal of Certification Process for the Department of Education

-The educator submits the Renewal of Certification Form and supporting documentation to the administrator by April 1 (Appendix H).
-The administrator signs the form signifying they have read the documentation and granted approval for renewal of certification, and then submits it to the Human Resource Department.
+5.2 Completing the Renewal of Certification Process for the Department of Education The educator submits the Renewal of Certification Form and supporting documentation to the administrator by April 1 (Appendix H).
+The administrator signs the form signifying they have read the documentation and granted approval for renewal of certification, and then submits it to the Assistant Superintendent.
 This process will be completed by April 15.
 Recommendations for renewal will be made by the Superintendent or designee to the NH State Department of Education.
 Once this is done, the educator will receive an email from the Superintendent or designee indicating they can pay the fee and renew their certificate.
 At that time, educators will be able to log into the DOE's single sign on website using their secure username and password to complete the recertification transactions.
 This last step should be done in a timely manner during the month of May.
-Technically, educators have until June 30 to meet the DOE's recertification timelines, but job contracts may not be issued, if the educator has not met the District's timelines.
+Technically, educators have until June 30 to meet the DOE's recertification timelines.
 In addition, new certificates must be received by the district no later than June 30 otherwise educators will be notified that their contract is void and their jobs will be posted as open.